galviy/growtopia-server_data.php-read/README.md

 # growtopia-server_data.php-read
-this simple tools can read hide/hidden growtopia/server_data.php of growtopia server
+this simple tools can read growtopia/server_data.php of growtopia server

+# How To Use
+1. npm install log4js
+2. node reader.js
+3. enjoy